 By the middle of the decade, the unconventional cartoonist was now a major celebrity.

 Ripley’s first Odditorium opened at the Chicago World’s Fair in 1933.
-The unusual museum included photos, props, illustrations, statues—physical evidence of the wild wonders featured in his cartoons and on his radio show.
-The Odditorium also included a live show featuring performers who could do amazing acts as originally seen in his other media.
-Because of the show’s shocking content, nurses were kept on staff for audience members who fainted.
+The unusual museum included photos, props, illustrations, statues.
+These were physical evidence of the wild wonders featured in his cartoons and on his radio show.
+The Odditorium also included a live show.
+The show featured performers who could do amazing acts as originally seen in his other media.
+Because of the show’s shocking content, many audience members fainted.
+This kept nurses on staff for all the shows.

 Ripley’s overseas expeditions ended as World War II made traveling unsafe.
 His newspaper cartoons soon took on a patriotic angle, featuring incredible feats and interesting factoids from the front.

 Ripley’s health declined around this time, but it didn’t stop him from planning his last big adventure to Asia.
 However, the China he found was not the land he remembered—war-torn, broken, and in disarray.
 It was a much more solemn trip than any he’d taken before.

 The Ripley empire was in its newest phase in 1949: a hit television show.
 The 58-year-old Ripley told viewers about a fantastical and amazing discovery he’d found while on his travels.
 He was still uncomfortable in front of a camera but viewers loyally tuned in every week.